Romet

-Declared insolvent in 2005, the brand has been purchased in 2006 by the Polish company "Arkus & Romet Group" (now "Romet sp. z o.o.") based in Dębica.
+Declared insolvent in 2005, the brand was purchased in 2006 by the Polish company "Arkus & Romet Group" (now "Romet sp. z o.o.") based in Dębica.
+As of 2023, the company provided products to 50 countries globally.

 History

 Bike industry before 1945

 The oldest registered Polish bicycle factories in Poland were Wicher in Łódź established in 1891 and B. Wohren, established in 1893, in Warsaw.